uscwebservices/safely-php/PRESENTATION.md

 ## When we're done

-* A basic idea of how to scan PHP files to look for problems
+* A basic idea of how to scan a PHP file to find problems
-* Have two techniques available to fixing things
+* Have an approach to fixing things
 * Understand how to put together a regularly repeatable plan to keep your site safe